isomerpages/mol-services/designoptions/00a-move-house(accordion).md

       - 2-room Flexi for small families, singles and elderly
       - 3-room for cosy and compact home
       - 4-room for a comfortable living space
       - 5-room for larger households
-      - 3Gen for multi-generation families
-      - Executive Flats
-      - Executive Condominiums (ECs) *built by private developers*

       [Find out more about the various types and its features](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/types-of-flats){:target="_blank"}

   - title: <a name="sales"></a>Sales Launches